gramener/gramex/gramex/guide/debug/README.md

 ## Debug mode

 Run Gramex with a `--settings.debug` to trigger [debug mode][debug-mode] in Tornado.
-This auto-reloads templates, Python scripts, etc.
+This auto-reloads templates, Python scripts, etc. when any of them change.

+Press `Ctrl+D` on the console to start the [Python debugger](#python-debugger) inside Gramex at any time.

 [debug-mode]: http://www.tornadoweb.org/en/stable/guide/running.html?highlight=debug#debug-mode-and-automatic-reloading